Ramanpreet6262/ML_Internity/README.md

 # ML_Internity

-Repository of code implimentations of various machine learning algos.
+Repository of code implimentations of various machine learning algorithms in my Internity Internship.